IBM/report-toolkit/README.md

   - JSON
   - CSV
 - Handles one or more report files
-- Written using ES modules to faciliate bundling as library for the web
+- Written using ES modules to facilitate bundling as library for the web

 ## Installation & Usage